BenjaminLesne/nextcloud-tailscale-setup/README.md

 ## 3. Setting up a domain

 Nextcloud will require a proper domain with HTTPS.
-You can serve a domain from your desktop using the following command.
-Notice the http://.
+You can serve a tailnet domain from your desktop using the following command.

 ```bash
 tailscale serve --bg http://127.0.0.1:11000